B4dT0bi/silvertunnel-ng-download-tool-demo/README.md

 # silvertunnel-ng-download-tool-demo
-Demo implementation of a Download-tool using SilverTunnel-NG
+Demo implementation of a Download-tool using SilverTunnel-NG with Apache HttpClient.